anuragjha/cs686-blockchain-crowdfunding/README.md

 5. Paste the values in -> TransactionId and -> To field
 6. click the submit button

-Client have enough Promises for sum of Amount against the Borrow requirement
+#### C. Client have enough Promises for sum of Amount against the Borrow requirement
 1. Balance will be updated for all the Promisers and the Borrower, promises made cannot be reversed.

-Client does not have enough Promises for sum of Amount for the Borrow requirement
+#### D. Client does not have enough Promises for sum of Amount for the Borrow requirement
 1. Borrower can see the promises made against the Asked Amount
 2. Once the Promise is made by a client, they cannot recover the Amount ->
 #### Note - Feature where the Promiser can request the money back if the Promised sum has not exceeded